FAQ

 How often do Bichon Frise need to be groomed?

-Bichon Frises require regular grooming to maintain their coat's health and appearance.
-Generally, it is recommended to groom a Bichon Frise every 4 to 6 weeks.
-However, the frequency of grooming may vary depending on factors such as the individual dog's coat type, activity level, and personal preference.
+Bichon Frises require regular grooming to maintain their coat’s health and appearance.
+Generally, it is recommended to groom a Bichon Frise every 4 to 6 weeks and brushed out every other day or when needed.

 Remember, grooming is not just about aesthetics; it also contributes to your Bichon Frise’s overall well-being.
 Establishing a grooming routine early on and maintaining it consistently will help keep your Bichon Frise healthy, comfortable, and looking its best.